-- 9-6 In a syndicated facility transaction, a participating bank may rely on the lead arranger's confirmation that the necessary CDD measures have been performed on the customer (i.e. borrower of the syndicated facility) to meet the Notice requirements, provided that the participating bank is satisfied that the requirements in paragraph 9.2 of the Notice are met.
-However, a participating bank should perform its own CDD measures on the customer in situations where its assessment of the customer's ML/TF risk leads to a higher risk classification than the lead arranger's assessment of the customer's ML/TF risks.
-Notwithstanding the reliance on CDD measures performed by the lead arranger, the participating bank remains responsible for its obligations under the Notice. - 9-7 Paragraph 9.3 of the Notice prohibits the bank from relying on the third party to carry out ongoing monitoring.
-Paragraph 9.3 of the Notice should be read with the ongoing monitoring requirements in Part (VI) of paragraph 6 of the Notice. - 9-8 For the avoidance of doubt, paragraph 9 of the Notice does not apply to the outsourcing of the ongoing monitoring process by a bank, including to its parent entity, branches and subsidiaries.
-A bank may outsource the first-level review of alerts from the transaction monitoring systems, or sanctions reviews, to another party.
-However, the bank remains responsible for complying with ongoing monitoring requirements under the Notice.
+- 9-5 The reference to "documents" in paragraph 9.2(d) of the Notice includes a reference to the underlying CDD-related documents and records obtained by the third party to support the CDD measures performed (e.g. copies of identification information, CDD/Know Your Customer forms).
+Where these documents and records are kept by the third party, the direct life insurer should obtain an undertaking from the third party to keep all underlying CDD-related documents and records for at least five years following the termination of the direct life insurer's business relations with the customer. - 9-6 Paragraph 9.3 of the Notice prohibits the direct life insurer from relying on the third party to carry out ongoing monitoring.
+Paragraph 9.3 of the Notice should be read with the ongoing monitoring requirements in Part (VIII) of paragraph 6 of the Notice. - 9-7 For the avoidance of doubt, paragraph 9 of the Notice does not apply to the outsourcing of the ongoing monitoring process by a direct life insurer, including to its parent entity, branches and subsidiaries.
+A direct life insurer may outsource the first-level review of alerts from the transaction monitoring systems, or sanctions reviews, to another party.
+However, the direct life insurer remains responsible for complying with ongoing monitoring requirements under the Notice.